 Studying Japanese Language at UW

-Beginning through Intermediate Japanese (100, 200, and 300-level Japanese language classes)
+Beginning through Intermediate Japanese

-Intensive Japanese Language Courses
+Summer Intensive Language Courses

-Got Japanese?
-Add a Major or Minor
+Add a Japanese Major or Minor

 Count your Japanese language credits toward our Japanese Major and Minor, or Asian Languages and Cultures Major and Minor.
 These programs combine language and culture (literature, linguistics, culture) courses taught in English with language courses taught in Japanese.
 To decide between these options, it helps to consider the courses you'd like to take, and your intended graduation date.
 See our academic counselors for support in planning for one of our majors or minors.

 UW Study Abroad offers over 30 different study opportunities at universities throughout Japan.
 UW Study Abroad courses count toward UW degree requirements.
 When you return from study abroad, you can continue studying Japanese here at UW.